+- In step 7, based on the eligibility criteria in the edge resource template, the 5GMS AF shall determine whether the media streaming session is eligible for using edge resources.

 After successful discovery, the actual streaming session may start in the 5GMS Session phase.
 Steps 13–21 are identical to steps 19–27 described in clause 8.1 above.